Code-Institute-Submissions/MSP2-1/README.md

 ### Known Bugs

 -   On some devices the maps have trouble loading if the conditions of the form displaying the options are changed.
+-   On some mobile devices, the maps for the option of "mixed weather" and "shopping" have trouble displaying, but works after another option has been clicked.

 ## Deployment